rmleme/rmleme/README.md

 Master's degree in Computer Engineering, with 20+ years of experience in software development, having worked at startups as well as at huge global companies.

 Enthusiast of emerging technologies and agile methodologies of software development.
-Containers, cloud computing and microservices, among others, are current topics of interest.
+AI, cloud computing and microservices, among others, are current topics of interest.

 ### Education